wso2/docs-is/en/includes/guides/authorization/user-impersonation.md

     "expires_in": 3600
 }
 ```

-Retrieved access token also has a claim **act** which holds the identity of the impersonator.
-Client can detect impersonation using **act** claim in the access token.
+Similar to the impersonated access token, impersonated organization access token has the `act` property which clients may use to detect impersonation, and the `act.sub` property holds the userid of the impersonator.